 Matyjaszewski’s work has been well recognized in his native country of Poland.
 In 2004, he received the Annual Prize of the Foundation of Polish Science, referred to as the Polish Nobel Prize.
 In 2005 he became a foreign member of the Polish Academy of Science, and in 2007, he received an honorary degree from Lodz Polytechnic in Poland.
 He has also received honorary degrees from the University of Ghent, Belgium, Russian Academy of Sciences, University of Athens, Greece and Polytechnic Institute in Toulouse, France.

-The 2007 Solomon Lecturer was Professor Mitsuo Sawamoto of Kyoto University and an abstract of his Solomon Lectures may be found here.
+The 2007 Solomon Lecturer was Professor Mitsuo Sawamoto of Kyoto University.

 In his research career, Mitsuo Sawamoto has made two major breakthroughs in the field of chain-growth polymerization where precision reaction control (living polymerization) has been considered inherently difficult: (A) Lewis acid-catalyzed living cationic polymerization in 1983 and (B) Transition metal-catalyzed living radical polymerization in 1993.